-The joint doctoral program in Educational Leadership is offered in cooperation between three Northern California universities to help meet the need for leadership in California's schools and community colleges.
-The program in educational leadership, geared to working professionals is offered by California State University, Sacramento; Sonoma State University in Rohnert Park; and the University of California, Davis.
-It will lead to a Doctor of Education awarded jointly by the UC and CSU systems.
+The independentdoctoral program in Educational Leadership is offered through the College of Education to help meet the need for leadership in California's schools and community colleges.
+The program in educational leadership is geared to working professionals.
+Three key curricular themes are emphasized and provide the focus for all coursework in the program.
+These themes are: (1) Transformational Leadership, (2) Critical Policy Analysis and Action, and (3) Informed Decision-Making.
+It will lead to a Doctor of Education awarded by the CSU system.

-Ph.D., Public History
+Ph.D.
+Public History